 The main purpose of the High Priest's breastplate was to be a memorial (reminder) before the Eternal.
 It was meant to remind him that he represented ALL the people, as mediator and intercessor, before the Lord (Exodus 28:29, 39:7).
 The gems embedded in it were aligned into four rows containing three stones each (Exodus 28:17, 39:10).

-Scripture does not directly state which Israelite tribal name was written on a particular gem in the breastplate.
+Scripture does not directly state which breastplate gems had a particular Israelite tribal name attached to it.
 First century Jewish Historian Josephus (who came from a priestly family), however, states that the names were placed according to birth order (Antiquities of the Jews, Book 3, Chapter 7, Verse 5).
-This makes a certain amount of sense, since the Bible DOES state that the tribes were to be listed, six names each in birth order, upon two onyx stones the High Priest wore on his shoulders (Exodus 28:9 - 10).
+This makes a certain amount of sense, since the Bible DOES state that the tribes were to be listed, six names each in birth order, upon two onyx gems the High Priest wore on his shoulders (Exodus 28:9 - 10).

 The birth order of Jacob's (Israel's) male children, from firstborn to last, is Reuben, Simeon, Levi, Judah, Dan, Naphtali, Gad, Asher, Issachar, Zebulun, Joseph and Benjamin (Genesis 29 - 30).